New Zealand Parliamentary Library: 1899 construction of General Assembly Library Building

-The current library building occupied by the Parliamentary Library in Wellington was completed for the General Assembly Library in 1899.
+The current building occupied by the Parliamentary Library in Wellington was completed for the General Assembly Library in 1899.
 It is the oldest of the extant buildings in the Parliament complex.
 It stands to the north of Parliament House (to its right, looking from the front).

 The library was originally designed as a three-storey building by Thomas Turnbull in Gothic Revival style.
 It was fire resistant, being constructed of brick made at Mount Cook gaol with an iron firedoor separating the then General Assembly Library from the main entrance section.
 The third storey of the design was not built to save money (costs had reached £50,000) and it was completed by the government architect John Campbell.
 He redesigned the parapets, gables and roof to take account of the building's reduced height.
 Turnbull dissociated himself from the entire project and asked for his name to be removed from the foundation stone.

 The fireproofing saved the General Assembly Library from the fire of 1907, which destroyed the rest of the wooden parliament buildings.
-(Coincidentally, the same thing happened in Ottawa, Canada, in 1916—with fire doors saving the Library of Parliament when the Centre Block of the Canadian Parliament burned.)
+(Coincidentally, the same happened in Ottawa, Canada, in 1916—with fire doors saving the Library of Parliament when the Centre Block of the Canadian Parliament burned.)

 1990s refurbishment

 Like Parliament House, the building was strengthened and refurbished between 1993 and 1995.
 The building design was replicated to match the original designs.
 The ornate main foyer, which was damaged by another fire in 1992, was refurbished.
 The Gothic elements of the roof, including ironwork, turrets, and finials, were recreated.
 The original iron door (that saved the General Assembly Library in 1907) was restored.

-The building is registered with the New Zealand Historic Places Trust as a Category I heritage structure with registration number 217.
+The building was registered on 7th July 1989 by Heritage New Zealand (formerly New Zealand Historic Places Trust) as a Category 1 heritage structure with registration number 217.